dakloepfer/AIMS-Optimization-Labs/README.md

 ### Question 2.13

 The time complexity per step is now O(bCd), because the vectors are longer by a factor b, though for the algorithm to converge we have the same time complexity as in Algorithm 4 because correspondingly fewer steps are needed.
-The space complexity remains at O(NCd), because while each vector is longer by a factor b, we need to store a factor b fewer vectors.
+The space complexity remains at O(MCd), because we need to store a factor b fewer vectors.